 Occupational asthma is regarded as one of the major occupational health problems.

-Workers involved in bakeries, food processing, painters, welders and the cleaning services are most at risk of developing respiratory problems.
+Workers involved in bakeries, food processing, painting, welding and the cleaning services are most at risk of developing respiratory problems.

 “Common symptoms include coughing, wheezing, shortness of breath and tightness in the chest.”